roymacdonald/ofxAVFoundationGrabber/README.md

     Applications can store the value returned by this property to recall or track the status of a specific device in the future
     ````

+The idea is that this improvements get into OF's core code so this addon does not need to exist anymore.